thomps9012/thepeoplespurse/README.md

 7. ReactChart.js (React Based Components for Chart.js)

 ## Project Notes
 This project is currently hosted on an Azure Web Application with a seperatly hosted CosmosDB Backend, also on Azure.
 Functionality is being adding in based on educator and user feedback, so any and all recommendations are not only encouraged, but welcomed.
-The People's Purse can be run either locally or visited at [Link](https://peoplespurse.org)
+The People's Purse can be run either locally or visited at [People's Purse](https://peoplespurse.org)

 ## Installation and Setup Instructions
 In order to clone this repository you'll need `node` installed on your machine.
 Once you've cloned the repository you can run the following commands for usage: